Calendar: Solar

-Solar calendars assign a date to each solar day.
+Solar calendars assign a date to each solar day, which is based on the apparent motion of the Sun.
 A day may consist of the period between sunrise and sunset, with a following period of night, or it may be a period between successive events such as two sunsets.
-The length of the interval between two such successive events may be allowed to vary slightly during the year, or it may be averaged into a mean solar day.
+The length of the interval between two such successive events may vary slightly during the year, or it may be averaged into a mean solar day.
 Other types of calendar may also use a solar day.

 The Egyptians appear to have been the first to develop a solar calendar, using as a fixed point the annual sunrise reappearance of the Dog Star—Sirius, or Sothis—in the eastern sky, which coincided with the annual flooding of the Nile River.
-They built a calendar with 365 days, divided into 12 months of 30 days each, with 5 extra days at the end of the year.
-However, they did not include the extra bit of time in each year, and this caused their calendar to slowly become inaccurate.
+They built a calendar with 365 days, divided into 12 months of 30 days each, with five additional 'epagomenal' days days at the end of the year.
+However, they did not include the fractional part of the number of days in a solar year, and this caused their calendar to slowly become out of sync with the seasons of the year.